DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 study online with someone in Mexico.
 On some of our visits, we were told that various people were absent because they were attending a sing-along or a gospel meeting at another community.
-On our last trip to Mungalawarru, a man who’d experienced a conversion during a stint in prison was reading the Bible on his house’s verandah while listening to Warlpiri, Pitjantjatjara and Waramunga gospel music he’d downloaded onto a USB stick.
+On our last trip to Mungalawurru, a man who’d experienced a conversion during a stint in prison was reading the Bible on his house’s verandah while listening to Warlpiri, Pitjantjatjara and Waramunga gospel music he’d downloaded onto a USB stick.
 He told us that it had changed his life for the better,